-Positive Expiratory Pressure (PEP) is a technique which involves actively breathing out against a resistance to increase airflow and keep airways open.
-PEP helps get air behind mucus, pushing it towards the mouth where it can be cleared.
-PEP can be used for babies who have floppy airways or as an independent technique as children get older.
+Positive Expiratory Pressure (PEP) is a technique that involves actively breathing out against resistance to help keep airways open and get air behind mucus.
+This helps to unstick mucus from the airway walls and move it up towards the mouth where it can be cleared.

-There are lots of different types of PEP including bottle PEP, mouthpiece PEP, oscillating PEP and PEP mask.
+There are lots of different types of PEP including bottle PEP, mouthpiece PEP, vibrating/oscillating PEP and PEP mask.
 Your CF physiotherapist will choose the appropriate PEP device and resistance for you.